 Rift Valley Adventures is not especially interested in supporting a “stand-alone” community service activity, such as painting classrooms.
-While such an enterprise may have some value to the participants’ community, by itself it rarely meets our expectations for our clients.
+While such an enterprise may have some value to the participants’ community, by itself it rarely meets the essence of Service Learning.
 However, there are some projects that would not be accomplished without the manual labour, expertise or funding of the visiting group of students and teachers.

 It is important to note that we only undertake these projects if several key conditions are met:

 The project accomplishes a goal that comes from the local community.

 The project adds to the quality of life for a broad spectrum of the local residents.

 The project has some sustainable, long term impact.

 It is very likely that the project would never likely be accomplished without the assistance of the visiting participants.

 The participants have a clear understanding of the nature of the project and agree, in so far as possible, to work to complete it while in the country.